 - step in at an early stage if the student is demonstrating any progression issues

-- where issues are not resolved, to seek guidance from the Director of Studies and the Doctoral College
+- where issues are not resolved, to seek guidance from the Director of Studies and the Doctoral College - and contact the Student Immigration Service if your student is a visa holder

 - ensure that all progress reports are completed in a timely manner